ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-windows.rst

 Setup the Build Environment on Windows
 ======================================

 There are two options for building on windows.
-Both are support and should work equally well.
+Both are supported and should work equally well.

 Setup for building with waf using Cygwin
 ----------------------------------------